 The abundance of life in Cashes Ledge is a window into “an ecosystem past” that has all but disappeared from New England's Atlantic, the result of decades of overfishing.

 Schools of bluefin tuna and dolphins make their way through Cashes Ledge.
 Sea turtles ply the waters, as do many species of whales.
 The peak of Cashes Ledge, known as Ammen Rock, reaches to just below ocean's surface.
 It is massive enough to disrupt the Gulf of Maine current, creating unique conditions of nutrient- and oxygen-rich water that feeds a cascade of life.

 Cashes Ledge is home to one of the largest kelp forests in the world — and the largest on the Atlantic seaboard.
 Kelp are ecosystem engineers, building towering underwater forests that, just like their counterparts on land, feed and shelter a vast array of life.

-As Earthjustice's attorneys work in court to defend national monuments across the country, you are an important part of giving voice to defend the Northeast Canyons and Seamounts.
+Just as Earthjustice's attorneys worked in court to defend national monuments, you are an important part of giving voice to the Northeast Canyons and Seamounts.

 - Spread the word: Impress your friends with the amazing facts you've learned about the Northeast Canyons and Seamounts National Monument.
 (Extinct undersea volcanoes have a rich second life as biological oases of marine life!
 Coral live outside of tropical waters!
 And some are the oldest known marine organisms!)
 And make sure your friends know that this monumental treasure exists and that we must make sure it remains protected.